encodexed/google-books/README.md

 - Implement the dark mode completely (this became difficult to implement later into the project as there way many layers controlling the colour of some elements)
 - Make sure the app looks good on screens of all sizes; mostly just implementing a hamburger dropdown menu on the navbar
+- Add a more gracious handling of empty search errors

 ---